TatuLund/ProtoTools/README.md

 ### GridCrud<T>

+Simple Grid + Form aside Grid CRUD view.

+### GridCrud<T>

-Simple Grid + Form CRUD view.
+Simple Grid + Form as popup dialog CRUD view.

 ### MenuLayout

 Component extending AppLayout with menu automatically generated from Route registry.
 The @PageTitle is used for menu titles and class name as fall back.
+Routes without parameters are generated as RouteLinks, and Routes with parameters as TextFields where you can input the parameter.
+(Route templates are not supported)

 ## Data model

+ProtoTools is purposed for simple applications, which you want to build fast.
+Thus data model is assumed to be relatively straightforward.

 Many of the components are using BeanValidationBinder internally.
 This means that for data validation you can use JSR-303 annotations in the entities.

-Components use FieldFactory which uses the following data type mapping
+Components use FieldFactory which uses the following data type mapping of the bean properties.

 * String -> TextField
 * Date, LocalDateTime -> DateTimePicker